 The most useful feature of the Amazon Associates Program (AAP, as I’ll call it) is their linking service.
 With a number of tools, you can take any link to an Amazon product and convert it into one that will give you credit for the sale.
 The best way to do this is to simply log-on to the AAP and then visit the page in question.
 Above the site a collapsible toolbar (web-based) will appear and give you several options.
 For now, the only one we’re interested in is the “link to this page option”

 While unfortunately there is no Ajax drop-down, it does take you to another page with several options in crafting your link.
 From there, you can paste it wherever you need it to go and you’re all set.
 If you want to go a little farther, they offer a small script that will create a “fly-out” about the product when your readers roll over it.
 This modification is up to you.
 Some people find this kind of advertising very obnoxious, but as they becomes more and more prevalent, less people may mind fly-outs as long as they are well coded.

 If you want to simplify the process of creating links (when creating lists and so forth) you can add in another script and cause the link to go directly to the search results for your link’s text.
-It’s called Quick Linker and more information about installing it is available here (you must have an account first).
+It’s called Quick Linker and more information about installing it is available here [No Longer Available].